djipco/webmidi/website/docs/getting-started/supported-environments.md

 ## Node.js Support

 Version 3.0 of WEBMIDI.js introduced full Node.js support.
-Nothing special needs to be done, it should just work in the following environments:
+Nothing special needs to be done, it should just work in the following environments (with Node.js 8.5+):

 * GNU/Linux
 * macOS
 * Windows
 * Raspberry Pi

-Support for the Node.js environment has been made possible by the good folks of [Jazz-Soft](https://jazz-soft.net/) via their [JZZ](https://www.npmjs.com/package/jzz) module.
+Support for the Node.js environment has been made possible in large part by the good folks of [Jazz-Soft](https://jazz-soft.net/) via their [JZZ](https://www.npmjs.com/package/jzz) module.